zew/go-questionnaire/README.md

 * Document the label / checkbox vertical case

-* Why is page width 70% not always rendered?
+* Why is page width 70% not rendered
+after switch between mobile=1 and back to mobile=2 ?

 ## Possible enhancements